huilinghe19/Raspberry_Pi/README.md

        >>> gpib.write(device, b’*IDN?’)
        >>> gpib.read(device, 100)

-When I use Python to test the GPIB function, sending commands and getting the answers are OK.
+When I use Python or python3 (without raspi-gpib installation)to test the GPIB function, sending commands and getting the answers are OK.
 ## Install linux-gpib and raspi_gpib_driver.

 The old patch version of linux-gpib-4.1.0 for raspi-gpib_driver is no longer there.
 The other versions do not work well with Raspi Kernel 5.4.
 After several tries, we decide to install the newest 4.3.3 Version.